Toontown Follies (Flute, Vibraphone, and Piano)

 Well, this clarified things immediately, of course, so I quickly said, "Ah, yes!
 That one!
 It's, er… well, that is to say… Now, here's the

 thing, Karin — You don't mind if I call you Karin, do you?
 No, of course not!
-Silly of me to even ask, really! — In any event…" And I went on in this vein for a while,
+I mean, it's your NAME, after all!
+Silly of me to even ask, really! — In any event…" I prattled on in this mindless vein for a while,

-eventually communicating to my dear friend the embarrassing truth, that I was running a wee bit late with this particular composition.
+eventually communicating the embarrassing truth to my dear friend, which was that I was running a wee bit late with this particular composition.

 What with one thing and another — busy busy busy! — the piece had not actually been started, per se.

-And so, concerned about the appoplexy I dettected on the other end of the telephone line, I was spurred by a flash of inspiration the intensity of which I had very possibly never felt before, I abandoned my Toontown game and rushed
+And so, concerned over the sudden-onset apoplexy I thought I detected on the other end of the telephone line, I was spurred by a flash of inspiration the intensity the likes of which I very possibly had never felt before, I abandoned my Toontown game and rushed

 down to my studio to begin writing a piece for flute, percussion, and piano, as had been requested some months previously.
 If you have read programme notes for some of my